Pseudo-orientable ribbon graphs: Matrix--Quasi-tree Theorem and log-concavity: Introduction

 Our goal is to understand this lift at the level of ribbon graphs.
 Note that any ribbon graph $\bG$ gives a strong $\Delta$-matroid $D(\bG)$ (Cor.~\ref{cor: ribbon is strong}), and $D(\bG)$ is even if and only if $\bG$ is orientable.
 To this end, we characterize the ribbon graphs $\bG$ for which the lift of the $\Delta$-matroid $D(\bG)$ arises from an orientable ribbon graph.
 Our first main result, Theorem~\ref{thm-intro: pseudo-orientable and orientable}, shows that pseudo-orientability (Definitions~\ref{def: pseudo-orientable bouquet} and~\ref{def: pseudo-orientable ribbon graph}) provides the correct characterization.

-\begin{theorem} A ribbon graph $\bG$ admits an orientable ribbon graph $\bH$ with $D(\bH)$ isomorphic to the lift of $D(\bG)$ if and only if $\bG$ is pseudo-orientable up to the $2$-isomorphism of ribbon graphs given in~\cite{MO2021}.
+\begin{theorem} A ribbon graph $\bG$ admits an orientable ribbon graph $\bH$ with $D(\bH)$ isomorphic to the lift of $D(\bG)$ if and only if $\bG$ is pseudo-orientable up to the notion of $2$-isomorphism for ribbon graphs given in~\cite{MO2021}.
 Moreover, when $\bG$ is pseudo-orientable, one can construct such an $\bH$ explicitly. \end{theorem}

 For the construction of $\bH$ in the theorem, we define a geometric operation $\widehat{\bG}$ on a pseudo-orientable ribbon graph $\bG$, called an \emph{adjustment} of $\bG$, such that $D(\widehat{\bG})$ is the lift of $D(\bG)$.
 In this sense, the adjustment $\widehat{\bG}$ realizes the lift of strong $\Delta$-matroids.